mpkato/karakuri/README.md

-Clusty
+Questionnaire
 ======

-A Ruby on Rails system for clustering data of any format.
+A Ruby on Rails system for asking questions of any format.